LuanderFarias/nichroma/README.md

 ~ nichroma [in development]

-minimal game library manager/launcher & discovery hub compatible with multiple sources and some other fun stuff.
+minimal game library manager & launcher compatible with multiple sources and some other fun stuff.

 <img src="screenshot.png"></img>
 > nichroma is a spiritual successor of [cheep](https://github.com/LuanderFarias/Cheep)